apache/griffin/griffin-doc/dev/code-style.md

 -->

 # Apache Griffin Development Code Style Config Guide
-Griffin product consists of three main parts, they are developed and built on Angular 2/Java/Scala technique.
+Apache Griffin consists of three main modules - Measure, Services and UI.
+These are developed using Scala, Java and Angular 2 respectively.

+Quoting the Databricks-Apache Spark Code Style Guide at [link](https://github.com/databricks/scala-style-guide) :
+> Code is written once by its author, but read and modified multiple times by lots of other engineers.
+As most bugs actually come from future modification of the code, we need to optimize our codebase for long-term, global readability and maintainability.
+The best way to achieve this is to write simple code.

-So it's necessary to define a bunch of code style rules, all codes need to follow those rules and keep any codes submitted by various committers consistent.
+So it's necessary to define a bunch of code style rules, which are to be followed by all contributors and committers so as ot keep the code base consistent.

 ## Config Java Code Style
 We suggest developers use automatic tools to check code violation like [CheckStyle](https://github.com/checkstyle/checkstyle).<br>